SUMIFS with INDEX-MATCH Formula Including Multiple Criteria

 SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,F17,C5:C14,F18)

-This formula will provide the summation of the range value returned by the INDEX function.
-But, they also follow some criteria.
-They would sum value in the range only if the F17 value is present in the range of cells B5:B14.
+The formula will sum values in the range only if the F17 value is present in the range of cells B5:B14.
 If the value is not present in any row, the corresponding row value in the range of cell H5:H14 will be ignored.
-After it satisfies the first criteria, it will move to the second criteria.
-The criteria here are data related.
+After it satisfies the first criterion, it will move to the second criterion.
+The criteria here are data-related.
 If the values are after the date mentioned in cell F18, then they are going to be summed.

 Steps

-• Then select cell F19 and enter the following formula:
+• Then select the appropriate cell (F19) and enter the following formula:

 =SUMIFS(INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),B5:B14,F17,INDEX(D5:I14,0,MATCH(F16,D4:I4,0)),">=10000")